Balnhdhurr – A Lasting Impression

 About

 In the far Eastern corner of Arnhem Land sits Yirrkala Print Space, where, for over twenty years, the art of printmaking has prospered.
-Balnhdhurr – A Lasting Impression celebrates this space with works from 50 artists, providing a privileged insight into the nuanced world of Yolngu people of Northeast Arnhem Land.
+Balnhdhurr – A Lasting Impression celebrated this space with works from 50 artists, providing a privileged insight into the nuanced world of Yolngu people of Northeast Arnhem Land.

 The exhibition title, Balnhdhurr, translates to mean a mark made as a sign for people to follow.
 It describes a situation where one group goes ahead but wants to leave a message for those following behind.
 An impression is scratched into the ground with a sign directing the future viewer to follow the right path.